FREQUENTLY ASKED QUESTIONS

 6. I had a very weak amplification, how can I improve it?

-You may try the following tips to improve fecal DNA amplification and detection. (a) Avoid taking up fecal debris when transferring the clear lysate. (b) Re-centrifuge the DNA solution to pellet any insoluble material just before adding it to the PCR reaction. (b) Use 45-65 PCR cycles for the amplification. (c) Add 1 mM DTT to the PCR reaction, which helps re-activate the inactive polymerase. (d) Add 0.1 mg/ml BSA to the PCR reaction, which may sequester residual PCR inhibitors.
-And finally (e) use a gel imager to visualize faint amplicon bands.
+You may try the following tips to improve fecal DNA amplification and detection. (a) Avoid taking up fecal debris when transferring the clear lysate. (b) Re-centrifuge the DNA solution to pellet any insoluble material just before adding it to the PCR reaction. (b) Use 45-65 PCR cycles for the amplification. (c) Add 1 mM DTT to the PCR reaction, which helps re-activate the inactive polymerase. (d) Add 0.1 mg/ml BSA to the PCR reaction, which may sequester residual PCR inhibitors. (e) Use a gel imager to visualize faint amplicon bands. (h) Re-do the extraction and double the amount of AquaStool used in the extraction.

 1. How should I store the AquaPreserve solution?